ababoescu/cse15l-lab-reports/Lab_Report_2.md

     return newArray; //this line is changed
 }
 ```
 Fix: The array should be creating a new array with the newArray being assigned on the left rather than the right.
 So it’s supposed to be newArray[i] = arr[arr.length-i-1].
 The reason the previous code was wrong was because arr was getting assigned with an empty array (newArray).
+The return arr, will also need to be changed to return newArray.

 **Part 3:** Something I learned